Mikey8943/EDM-spectrogram-vae/README.md

 Check out the generator in [Google Colab](https://colab.research.google.com/drive/1nS-MkAlk8pERFjQoyr_ZtOqDUsN61VZp?usp=sharing) and read Thai article in [Medium](https://medium.com/@nayos.su/generating-edm-song-with-vae-variational-autoencoder-spectrogram-eb6dcd5fc4b8)
-Ah..just to let you know This place is not quite organized...
+ And these are the demo I upload on [Soundcloud](https://soundcloud.app.goo.gl/NnuwYGtge4PrBduu9) Ah..just to let you know This place is not quite organized...

 # Datasets